What We Gave Up When We Gained Abundance

 Seeing A Dark Sky Anew

 This weird thing happened later in the day.
 The sun went down, it got dark, and there was no light switch.
-We silently sat in the darkness.
+We sat silently in the darkness.

 Sure, we had a lantern, but they’re only really good for making sure you don’t stumble over chairs, sticks, and other people.
-Unless you want to do something by flashlight or other electric lighting, you’re pretty constricted on what you can do.
+Unless you want to do something by flashlight or other electric lighting, you’re pretty limited on what you can do.
 It boils down to poking at a fire and talking to those around you – which is yet again one of the beauties of stepping away from modernity for a while.

 At one point, I happened to look up.
 Above me were some once familiar friends who were now strangers to me.
 The city lights and busyness of modern living had made the night just another time, but without all of those artifacts, and by complete chance, I looked up.
 The moon was hiding behind the Earth, so the only light to be seen came from the untold billions of stars shining back down at us.